-In providing information on household status and income, the applicant will be asked to sign a declaration to confirm that the information is true and accurate.
+In providing information on household status, income and, where applicable, health conditions, the applicant will be asked to sign a declaration to confirm that the information is true and accurate.
 Checks may be carried out by the council and its agents.

-As the information will need to be shared between numerous agencies, applicants will also be asked to sign a Privacy Notice and Consent Statement which the Warm Up Wight surveyor will explain.
+As the information will need to be shared between numerous agencies, applicants will also be asked to sign a Privacy Notice and Consent Statement which the Warm Up Wight surveyor and / or Local Area Co-ordinator will explain.
 All information collected will be handled in accordance with Data Protection regulations.